iskandr/fancyimpute/README.md

 * `SoftImpute`: Matrix completion by iterative soft thresholding of SVD decompositions.
 Inspired by the [softImpute](https://web.stanford.edu/~hastie/swData/softImpute/vignette.html) package for R, which is based on [Spectral Regularization Algorithms for Learning Large Incomplete Matrices](http://web.stanford.edu/~hastie/Papers/mazumder10a.pdf) by Mazumder et. al.

+* `IterativeImputer`: A strategy for imputing missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.
+A stub that links to `scikit-learn`'s [IterativeImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html).

 * `IterativeSVD`: Matrix completion by iterative low-rank SVD decomposition.
 Should be similar to SVDimpute from [Missing value estimation methods for DNA microarrays](http://www.ncbi.nlm.nih.gov/pubmed/11395428) by Troyanskaya et. al.

 * `MatrixFactorization`: Direct factorization of the incomplete matrix into low-rank `U` and `V`, with an L1 sparsity penalty on the elements of `U` and an L2 penalty on the elements of `V`.
 Solved by gradient descent.